AP Analysis: Racial disparity seen in US vaccination drive

 President Joe Biden is trying to bring more equity to the vaccine rollout he inherited from the Trump administration.
 The Biden administration is encouraging states to map and target vulnerable neighborhoods using such tools as the CDC’s social vulnerability index, which incorporates data on race, poverty, crowded housing and other factors.

-“We are going to take extra steps to get to the people hardest to reach, and that work is happening right now,” said Dr. Marcella Nunez-Smith, the chair of Biden’s COVID-19 equity task force.
+“We are going to take extra steps to get to the people hardest to reach, and that work is happening right now,” Dr. Marcella Nunez-Smith, the chair of Biden’s COVID-19 equity task force, said.

 Most states have yet to release any racial data on who has been vaccinated.
 Even in the states that provided breakdowns, the data is often incomplete, with many records missing details on race.
 However, the missing information would not be enough to change the general picture in most cases.